-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Congressional District 1

 Rep. Tim Walz’s candidacy for governor gives southern Minnesota’s 1st Congressional District its first open-seat contest since 2006.
 Republicans, heartened by Trump’s 15-point margin here in 2016, see this as a major pick-up opportunity.
-The GOP establishment is coalescing around third-time candidate Jim Hagedorn.
-There is no clear DFL front-runner, with a former state senator, an Obama administration official, and six other DFLers currently in the race.
+Jim Hagedorn is the GOP nominee in CD1 for the third straight election, and is hoping that the third time is the charm as he squares off against Democrat Dan Feehan.

 Republican